Placing Doors & Windows

 DOORSNGIFRAW.gif

 Doors and windows have been one of our most requested features since Legacy Dynamic Lighting.
-Now, with the enhanced capabilities of Updated Dynamic Lighting, we’re able to bring you these modern architectural marvels!
-Players can peek through windows, be thwarted by locked doors, or even walk right past secret ones!
-Here are some key tips to keep in mind when setting up doors and windows:
+With the enhanced capabilities of Updated Dynamic Lighting, we are able to bring you these modern architectural marvels!
+Players can peek through windows, encounter locked doors, or discover secret passages.
+Here are some key tips for setting up doors and windows:

-• These Dynamic Lighting components will not work correctly if your page and token settings aren’t set up first.
-We recommend using the Dynamic Lighting Checklist to ensure you’re all set up!
+• Dynamic Lighting components require proper set up of your page and token settings to function correctly.
+We recommend using the Dynamic Lighting Checklist to ensure a correct setup.

-• Doors and windows are placed beside barrier lines, not on them.
-When you’re setting up your Dynamic Lighting maps, make sure you’re leaving room for your doors and windows!
+• Doors and windows are placed beside barrier lines, not on barrier lines.
+Make sure you are leaving room for your doors and windows.

-• Both windows and doors have been set up to work with our API.
-Check out the API: Objects page in our Help Center to learn more!
+• Both windows and doors have been set up to work with our Mods (API).
+Check out the API: Objects page in our Help Center to learn more.

 • In order to function properly, windows and doors need Restrict Movement to be enabled.
-When you first set up doors or windows on a map, you will be prompted to turn this on, if you haven’t already.
+When you first set up doors or windows on a map, you will be prompted to turn this setting on.

 WINDOWSHEADER__1_.gif